https://www.deakin.edu.au/__data/assets/image/0009/2044395/25261_950x475.jpg

 Study marketing and psychology in one degree

-There is a huge demand for specialised skillsets in business disciplines, says Dr Virginia Weber, Course Director for the Bachelor of Marketing (Psychology).
+There is a huge demand for specialised skillsets in business disciplines, says Dr Jay Zenkić, Course Director for the Bachelor of Marketing (Psychology).

-The courses have been specifically designed to provide complementary skills that meet the demands of businesses now and in the future.
+The course has been specifically designed to provide complementary skills that meet the demands of businesses now and in the future.
 The uniquely tailored combination of units set graduates apart in a competitive career marketplace.

-'The entire course map is designed for you so there’s no ambiguity about what to take,' Dr Weber explains.
-'Every unit has been carefully selected to give you the most knowledge and best experience for when you graduate and commence your career.'
+'The entire course map is designed for you so there’s no ambiguity about what to take,' Dr Zenkić explains.
+'Every unit has been carefully selected to give you the most knowledge and best experience for when you graduate and commence your career in marketing.
+Or, if you choose to, you can go on to further study in psychology as well.'

 A psychological focus on human resources

-'This is unique to this university, as typically to complete an accredited degree from both disciplines students would need to enrol in a four-year double degree [such as a Bachelor of Commerce (Human Resource Management)/Bachelor of Arts (Psychology)],' Dr Flatau-Harrsion says.
+‘It is the only single degree of its kind that meets both accreditations from the Australian HR Institute and the Australian Psychology Accreditation Council and finishes in three years.
+Typically to complete an accredited degree from both disciplines students would need to enrol in a four-year double degree such as a Bachelor of Commerce (Human Resource Management)/Bachelor of Arts (Psychology),' Dr Steen says.

 Another benefit of combining human resources and psychology is the professional development embedded in the degree.
-'Students will be completing a work integrated learning unit giving them practical experience,' Dr Flatau-Harrsion says.
+'Students will be completing a business work-integrated learning unit giving them practical experience,' Dr Steen says.
 'They therefore enter the job market quicker and with more experience than competitors.'

 Marketing with psychological insight

-With the Bachelor of Marketing (Psychology), students are concurrently building their skills in both fields, gaining the expertise to make marketing decisions with a true insight into the science behind consumer behaviour.
+With the Bachelor of Marketing (Psychology), students are concurrently building their skills in both fields, gaining the expertise to make marketing decisions with a true insight into the science behind consumer psychology.

 The course is a pathway to becoming a Certified Practicing Marketer and a registered psychologist, affording students the opportunity to keep their options open as they gain valuable experience.

-According to Dr Weber if you are looking to put yourself at the forefront of the interconnection between industry and academics, you can’t go past these courses.
+According to Dr Zenkić, if you are looking to put yourself at the forefront of the interconnection between industry and academics, you can’t go past these courses.

-'Degrees like this are innovative because they look at what the world of industry, business, and practice actually need and what trends are emerging,' she explains.
+'Degrees like this are innovative because they look at what the world of industry, business and practice actually need and what trends are emerging,' he explains.
 'And they tailor the units and course offering to specifically endow skills and knowledge related to those emerging needs in the world of industry.'

 They also provide a strong grounding in the theory that allows you to be flexible and adaptable as your career progresses.